cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToAccountRole.csharp.md

 - *Type:* object

-Specifies whether the grantee can grant the privileges to other users.
+(Default: `false`) Specifies whether the grantee can grant the privileges to other users.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/grant_privileges_to_account_role#with_grant_option GrantPrivilegesToAccountRole#with_grant_option}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/grant_privileges_to_account_role#with_grant_option GrantPrivilegesToAccountRole#with_grant_option}

 ---